Circassian flag

-The Circassian flag (Adyghe and Адыгэ нып) is the national flag of the Circassians.
+The Circassian flag (Adyghe and Адыгэ нып) is the ethnic flag of the Circassians.
 It consists of a green field charged with twelve gold stars, nine forming an arc resembling a bow and three horizontal, also charged with three crossed arrows in the center.
-Seferbiy Zaneqo, a Circassian diplomat, is the designer of the flag.
 Every year, April 25 is celebrated as the Circassian flag day by Circassians.
-Another version of the flag is currently officially used by the Republic of Adygea of the Russian Federation as its national flag.
+Aside from the Circassian diaspora, the flag is currently officially used by the Republic of Adygea of the Russian Federation as its official flag.

 Description

 Symbolism and meaning

+Two main explanations exist regarding the symbolism of the green color in the Circassian flag.
+The first model frames the green background and stars as Islamic symbols to represent Islam.
+Historical accounts, including notes by British observer J. Bell, record that the flag was associated with the Ottoman "Sancak-ı Şerif" (blessed banner), linking the green field to religious warfare under the Ottoman Caliphate.
+The second model is based on traditional Circassian color semantics, where green represents nature, life, vegetation, hope, eternity, and peace, acting as a contrast to red.

-Bumper sticker of the Circassian flag design on a car in Kfar Kama, Israel.
-It is one of two Circassian towns in Israel; the flag or flag design can be seen on items owned by Circassians in the diaspora, sometimes as an expression of Circassian nationalism or otherwise to let other Circassians know that they are Circassian.
+Bumper sticker of the Circassian flag design on a car in Kfar Kama, Israel.The flag design can be seen on items owned by Circassians in the diaspora, sometimes as an expression of Circassian nationalism or otherwise to let other Circassians know that they are Circassian.

-The green represents the nature and Islam.
 The golden colour represents a bright future in peace and the plentiful harvest of grain and wheat.
 There are twelve stars, representing the twelve provinces of Circassia.
-There are three arrows, a reference to Adyghe Xabze in which they would mean "peace if you are my friend, war if you attack me".
+There are three arrows, a reference to Adyghe Khabze: according to Khabze rules, in one hunt, a hunter could only shoot three arrows, if he missed, he could shoot again until he got three successful shots.
+He was permitted to take exactly three types of animals: one running animal, one flying animal, and one swimming animal.
+Because three arrows indicated a hunting trip instead of war, their presence on the flag communicates that the Circassians do not seek conflict but will defend themselves if attacked.
+In Circassia, three arrows came to be recognized as a symbol of peace.
+According to Circassian oral histories about the creation of the flag, Seferbiy Zaneqo chose that design for this purpose.